potatopeelings/potatopeelings.github.io/_drafts/shorter-code.md

 var kg = gm / 1000;
 ```

-If you have to step into the function while debugging, your function boundary is mostly wrong
+If you have to step into the function while debugging, your function boundary is mostly wrong.